scop/bash-completion/README.md

      completions for more than one command.
 The completion filename for command `foo` in this directory should be `foo.bash`.
 Unsuffixed `foo` also works, but it is deprecated in >= 2.18.
-     (Underscore prefixed `_foo` works too, but is reserved for bash-completion internal use as a deprecation/fallback marker.)
    - Helper scripts used by completions may be placed in the directory `<helpersdir>`, which can be retrieved with `pkg-config --variable=helpersdir bash-completion`.
 The completion files in